 4. CLINICAL PARTICULARS

-4.1 Therapeutic indications
+4.1.
+Therapeutic indications

-LORVIQUA is indicated for the first line treatment of adult patients with anaplastic lymphoma kinase (ALK)-positive advanced non-small cell lung cancer (NSCLC).
+LORLAK® as monotherapy is indicated for the treatment of adult patients with anaplastic lymphoma kinase (ALK)-positive locally advanced or metastatic non-small cell lung cancer (NSCLC) previously not treated with an ALK inhibitor.